MENU

 in Symposium 11.
 Current Trends in the Endocrine Regulation of Feeding, Metabolism and Growth / Suraj Unniappan (Canada), Munetaka Shimizu (Japan), Joaquim Gutierrez (Spain)

-Ontogeny of the renin-angiotensin system in mammals and its clinical relevance.
+Ontogeny of the renin cells and its clinical significance.

 (Child Health Research Center, USA)